DENSORB® Product Check: Absorbent Mats Vs. Mineral Granules

 DENSORB® mats win the race and pick up the point for the shortest time needed to clean up the leak.

-When it comes to storage, companies want to use as little space as possible.
+Companies want to use as little space as possible when it comes to storage.
 Which product will take up the least storage space?
 For our test, we compared the number of absorbent materials needed to absorb 10 liters of oil.

-The low weight and volume of DENSORB® absorbent mats are clear - for the same absorption capacity, much less storage space is required.
+The low weight and volume of DENSORB® absorbent mats are apparent - much less storage space is required for the same absorption capacity.

 DENSORB® Oil Absorbents